 The prices quoted are fully inclusive, there are no taxes, service charges or occupancy fees.

-Now, in the interest of providing a fair review, the potential drawbacks for some could be that there is no daily maid service, towels are not normally replenished (but there are extras provided, and you are free to wash a load of towels in your washer/dryer if you wish).
+Potential drawbacks for some could be that there is no daily maid service, towels are not normally replenished (but there are extras provided, and you are free to wash a load of towels in your washer/dryer if you wish).
 Maid and laundry service can be arranged for an extra fee, as well as a personal chef, if you really want a splurge.

 All apartments are non-smoking, and no pets allowed.